Light Up Your Life Yoga Data Protection Policy Last updated – 23 November 2018

-Yoga therapy registration forms – as above, but I also ask for details of medication and occupation because these can be relevant for yoga therapy.
+Yoga therapy and one-to-one yoga registration forms – as above, but I also ask for details of medication and occupation because these can be relevant.
 I ask for GP contact details, which I need for those rare circumstances where I feel your safety or the safety of those you care for may be at risk.

 Additional records for Yoga Therapy – Yoga therapy is an individual process and it begins with individual consultations where, with permission, I take notes.
 I also take notes, with permission, during each follow up individual session to keep a record of how things are going.
 Following my professional guidelines, I record what has happened during group therapy sessions so that I can check that the sessions are relevant and effective.
 I keep these records in a locked cabinet in my home.